|Mineral Hills Winery|

 Mineral Hills Winery, named for the Mineral Hills which are located near the farm, has been a dream of ours for years.
 With the addition of a new barn in 2008, the winery has become a reality.
 Now fully licensed and we are making wine for our customers.

-We had been making wine as a hobby for years.
+We had been making wine as a hobby for years (since the early 80's).
 Initially we made honey wine (mead).
-Over the years we have added apple wine, grape wine and various blends.
+Over the years we have added apple wine, blueberry wine, grape wine and various blends.
 With the addition of our vineyard in 2005, we can now make grape wine.

-The plan is to try to appeal to everyones taste by offering the three red grape wines that go from dry to sweet, three white grape wines that go from dry to sweet and also have honey wine (Mead) , Apple and Blueberry wines.
+The plan is to try to appeal to everyone's taste by offering the four red grape wines that go from dry to sweet, four white grape wines that go from dry to sweet.
+We have honey wine (Mead) , Apple and Blueberry wines.
 All these are now ready for tasting and for sale.
+We also have a blush (NoHo Blush).

 "WINES TO PLEASE ALL PALATES"